palmainczeffy/magoptlib/README.md

 # magoptlib

-Magoptlib is a Python library designed for the Global Spherical Harmonic Analysis (GSHA) of magnetic fields.
-The library provides tools for  calculating spherical harmonic (SH) coefficients from measurement data on a sphere, and calculating the magnetic field values at any arbitrary location outside this sphere.
-It supports the preparation of the optimization of magnet placement.
-For further information please read the documentation or run the inroduction.ipynb file.

 Global spherical harmonic analysis for optimal magnet positioning.

 `magoptlib` is a Python toolkit that helps model, analyse, and optimise